 Balance your catch

-FishServe – a company that provides fisheries services on MPI's behalf – will send you a catch balance report every month (usually by email).
+FishServe – a company that provides fisheries services on our behalf – will send you a catch balance report every month (usually by email).
 This compares your reported catch for each fish stock, for the year so far, to your ACE.

 If you don't have enough ACE to cover your catch, FishServe will send you an invoice for the deemed value.
 There are 2 types of deemed values – interim and annual.